Armageddon (2000): Main event match

 The main event match was a six-man Hell in a Cell match for Kurt Angle's WWF Championship.
 The challengers were The Undertaker, The Rock, Triple H, Rikishi, and Stone Cold Steve Austin.
+Angle was the third man to come out, but didn't get in the cell yet.
+Austin was the last man to come out and attacked Angle who was still outside the cell and threw him in.
 The early portion of the match saw several pinfall attempts by all participants; during this time, Vince McMahon, Pat Patterson, and Gerald Brisco were working together to stop the match by attempting to demolish the cell with a truck.
 They had just torn down the cell door when WWF Commissioner Mick Foley ordered the trio to allow the match to run its course.
 The trio ignored Foley, and the Commissioner sent the police to escort McMahon out of the arena as he fought Patterson and Brisco.
 As a result of the missing door, everyone involved in the match exited the cell and started climbing to the top of the structure.
 As Rikishi was fighting off both Angle and The Undertaker, The Undertaker chokeslammed Rikishi off the cell and into the pine chip filled bed of the truck used by McMahon.
-Austin and Rock had a stare down inside the cell and traded blows.
-Rock delivered the spinebuster on Austin, but was clotheslined by Triple H before he could execute his signature "People's Elbow" on Austin.
+Austin and The Rock had a stare down inside the cell and traded blows.
+The Rock delivered the spinebuster on Austin, but was clotheslined by Triple H before he could execute his signature "People's Elbow" on Austin.
 The Rock punched Triple H out of the ring and nailed the "Rock Bottom" on Angle.
 Stone Cold recovered to stop the count and hit a stunner on The Rock, but Triple H broke up the pin and received a neckbreaker from Austin.
 Angle snuck on top of The Rock and pinned him to retain his WWF Championship, only to receive a Stunner from Austin.

 Reception

 In 2017, Kevin Pantoja of 411Mania gave the event a rating of 3.5 [Bad], writing, "So much of this PPV felt like filler.
 It was the definition of a one match show.
 They continually hyped the main event throughout the night and it was the sole focus.
 Everything else felt like it was there to fill the other two hours.
 The two tag matches were decent, but something you could get on TV.
 The only other match with a shot at standing out was Jericho/Kane, but they put on a stinker of a performance.
-Check out the main event and skip the rest of the show."
+Check out the main event and skip the rest of the show".